 Not getting enough exercise or being kept in too small a brooder are also thought to be a factor.

 Ducks between the ages of 8-12 weeks are most at risk of developing this.
 It can occur in both wings, or just the left wing, but for some reason rarely develops in just the right wing.
-Once the duck is full grown, they won’t develop Angel Wing but if they get it while growing and it is not corrected, the deformity will persist for their entire life.
+Once the duck is fully grown, it won’t suddenly develop Angel Wing but if they get it while growing and it is not corrected, the deformity will persist for their entire life.

 In the very early stages, you will see the tips of the primary feathers looking ruffled, then you will notice the feather shafts pointing in the wrong direction.